-- (a) Liquid line filter drier has been installed if required per outdoor condensing unit manufacturer's instructions, and installed with the proper orientation with respect to refrigerant flow, if applicable. - (b) The system is braised with dry nitrogen in the lines and indoor coil. - (c) The system is evacuated to 500 microns or less and, when isolated, rises no more than 300 microns over five minutes. - (d) The lineset correction is calculated based on the length and diameter of the lineset. - (e) The indoor coil correction to refrigerant weight is used if it is supplied by the manufacturer. - (f) The amount of charge calculated for the lineset correction (and indoor coil correction if available) is added or removed, or the total charge based on the lineset, indoor coil, and standard label charge is installed.
+(a) Liquid line filter drier has been installed if required per outdoor condensing unit manufacturer's instructions, and installed with the proper orientation with respect to refrigerant flow, if applicable.

+- (c) The system is evacuated to 500 microns or less and, when isolated, rises no more than 300 microns over five minutes. - (d) The lineset correction is calculated based on the length and diameter of the lineset. - (e) The indoor coil correction to refrigerant weight is used if it is supplied by the manufacturer. - (f) The amount of charge calculated for the lineset correction (and indoor coil correction if available) is added or removed, or the total charge based on the lineset, indoor coil, and standard label charge is installed.